PersonofNote/aminorstudio-gatsby/src/pages/projects/venice-artwalk.md

 posttype: project
 title: Lorem Ipsum
 slug: /venice-artwalk
-description: Augmented-reality art show with models made in blender
+description: Augmented-reality art show with hand-drawn pixel art animations and simple 3-d models
-coverImage: ../../images/self-portrait.png
+coverImage: ../../images/gallery.png
 icons:
-    - { icon: "googleplay", link: "google.com", tooltip: "See on Google Play" }
-    - { icon: "github", link: "google.com", tooltip: "See the code on Github" }
+    - { icon: "", link: "", tooltip: "" }
 visible: True
-date: 2018-03-20
+date: 2018-05-20
 tags: [blender, art, community, creative, pixel art]
-# TODO potentially integrate tags and icons in some way to foolproof it a bit.
-Although I want to be able to
-# add tags that don't have icons, so maybe not.
 ---
+    In 2018, I showed at the annual Venice Art Crawl at The Wndow warehouse in Venice Beach.
+I created several augmented-reality pixel-art pieces for an exhibit about the intersection of art and tech.
+Spectators downloaded an app and used their phones to view an animated version of the image on the wall.